Nutrition and Dietetics Associate in Science for Transfer Degree

 Program Learning Outcomes

 At the completion of this program, students will be able to:

-- Know the sources and functions of macro-nutrients and micro-nutrients
+- Recognize the sources and functions of macronutrients and micronutrients.

-- Analyze a three day dietary intake by food groups and/or by nutrients (RDA) and write recommendations based on the data gleaned from the analysis
+- Analyze a three-day dietary intake by food groups and/or by nutrients using Recommended Daily Allowances (RDA) and write recommendations based on the data gleaned from the analysis.